PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### submitTx

-This service is used to submit the signed transaction to PTOY Network (testnet).
+This service is used to submit the signed transaction to PTOYMatrix Network (testnet).

 > Parameters